theborakompanioni/azure-docs.de-de/articles/security/security-internet-of-things-overview.md

 <properties
-   pageTitle="Internet der Dinge – Sicherheitsübersicht | Microsoft Azure"
-   description=" Die Azure-Dienste für das Internet der Dinge (Internet of Things, IoT) bieten zahlreiche Funktionen.
-Dieser Artikel hilft Ihnen, zu verstehen, wie Sie Ihre IoT-Lösungen in Azure schützen können. " services="security" documentationCenter="na" authors="TomShinder"
+   pageTitle="Internet of Things security overview | Microsoft Azure" description=" Azure internet of things (IoT) services offer a broad range of capabilities.
+This article helps you understand how to secure your IoT solutions in Azure. " services="security" documentationCenter="na" authors="TomShinder"